Colwyn House Lifecare staff member tests positive for Covid

 Barlow said the rest home was following public health advice for all close contacts.

-"The staff member hasn't been to work since last-Tuesday.
-They are now isolating," she said.
+"The staff member hasn't been to work since last Tuesday and is now isolating," she said.

 AdvertisementAdvertise with NZME.